Ernst & Young: Elizabeth Broderick & Co. Culture Review

 In July 2023, an independent culture review by the former Australian sex discrimination commissioner Elizabeth Broderick was released after being commissioned by EY following the suicide of an auditor in the Sydney office in August 2022.
 Over 4,500 participants from the Australian and New Zealand EY offices participated through online surveys, interviews, written submissions, and group listening sessions.
 The report revealed that 15% of EY employees have experienced instances of either bullying, sexual harassment, or racism.

 The report also detailed the long working hours, with approximately two in five employees considering quitting due to long work hours and 46% of respondents reporting that their health has been negatively affected due to the long hours.
-The culture review revealed that over 31% of EY employees worked over 51 hours per week routinely, and 11% of EY employees working over 61 hours per week routinely.
+The culture review revealed that over 31% of EY employees worked over 51 hours per week routinely, and 11% of EY employees worked over 61 hours per week routinely.

 In April 2024, EY apologized for its workplace culture and said it has started a "time-owed-in-lieu pilot" and is "making strong progress" on other report recommendations.

 Toxic work culture in India

 Anna Sebastian Perayil, a 26-year-old chartered accountant, died in July 2024, four months after starting work at the Pune, India, EY office.
 Her family alleged that her death was due to stress caused by overwork, presenteeism and exhaustion.
 Her death led to nationwide outrage and debate on toxic work culture in India.

 Shobha Karandlaje, the Minister of State for the Ministry of Labour and Employment, said in a post on X that her ministry has officially taken up the complaint.
-Other political leaders like the Maharashtra Deputy Chief Minister Ajit Pawar and Bharatiya Janata Party leader Rajeev Chandrasekhar, have expressed sadness and support for a probe.
+Other political leaders, including the Maharashtra Deputy Chief Minister Ajit Pawar and Bharatiya Janata Party leader Rajeev Chandrasekhar, expressed their sadness and support for a probe.

 Sponsorships

 Ernst & Young is involved in many sponsorships, including its World Entrepreneur of the Year Award program, held in over 60 countries.

 The awards are an annual award program sponsored by Ernst & Young in recognition of entrepreneurship.
 Founded in 1986 in Milwaukee as a single award, the program now runs in all 50 U.S. states and in more than 60 countries.

 At the country and territory levels, programs begin with nomination of entrepreneurs who demonstrate specific criteria.
 The award may be given to multiple individuals per year.
-For example, in the U.S. and other countries, there are multiple regional and category winners, spanning fields such as for retail and consumer products, technology, family business, energy, chemical and mining, food products and services, real estate, hospitality, and construction, financial services, digital media, and transformational ventures.
+For example, in the U.S. and other countries, there are multiple regional and category winners, spanning fields such as retail and consumer products, technology, family business, energy, chemical and mining, food products and services, real estate, hospitality, and construction, financial services, digital media, and transformational ventures.
 However, in each country, only one company and its leader(s) are recognized as the overall award recipient.

 Since 1986, over 10,000 founders, CEOs, and business leaders have received awards.